 The problem

-Fig 01 The existing iOS onboarding flow.
+Fig 01 The full existing app onboarding flow.

 Exploring flows